Podcast Website: Why You Need One and How to Build It

 Is self-hosted WordPress the right choice?

 For most finance firms, yes.
-Self-hosted WordPress gives you complete control over design, SEO configuration, compliance disclaimers, data handling, and integration with your existing technology stack.
-You can install plugins like Yoast SEO or Rank Math to manage episode-level metadata, connect HubSpot or ConvertKit for lead capture, and embed players from hosting platforms like Buzzsprout or Transistor without losing design control.
+A Self-hosted WordPress site gives you complete control over design, SEO configuration, compliance disclaimers, data handling, and integration with your existing technology stack.
+You can install plugins like Yoast SEO or Rank Math to manage episode-level metadata, and connect tools like HubSpot or ConvertKit for lead capture.
+Importantly, you can also embed players from hosting platforms like Buzzsprout or Transistor without losing design control.

 The trade-off is upfront setup time.
 You’ll need a hosting provider with a strong uptime SLA (service level agreement) and SSL certificate.
 Providers like WP Engine or Kinsta are appropriate for this audience.
 Expect to spend time configuring the site correctly or to bring in a developer for the initial build.
 That investment pays back quickly when the alternative is a site that can’t rank or convert.